AxewBoTX/dotfiles/Install Guide.md

 . $env:USERPROFILE\.config\powershell\user_profile.ps1
 ```

 Make sure that the current font in Windows Terminal is set to a [Nerd Font](https://www.nerdfonts.com/) in order to load all the icons and stuff.
-Now you can install the oh-my-posh using the following command:-
+Now you can install the oh-my-posh using the following command.

 ```shell
 winget install JanDeDobbeleer.OhMyPosh -s winget